Ayman91/alx-system_engineering-devops/0x00-shell_basics/README.md

 LS List the files in the working directory
 CD change directory
-LS ls -l will list all files in a long format with the option -l
+LS ls -l will list all files in a long format with the option -l LS ls -la will list all the hidden files and directories with the option -a